Localization (commutative algebra): Examples of local properties

 On the other hand, some properties are not local properties.
 For example, an infinite direct product of fields is not an integral domain nor a Noetherian ring, while all its local rings are fields, and therefore Noetherian integral domains.

-Localization to Zariski open sets

 Non-commutative case

 Localizing non-commutative rings is more difficult.
 While the localization exists for every set S of prospective units, it might take a different form to the one described above.
 One condition which ensures that the localization is well behaved is the Ore condition.

 One case for non-commutative rings where localization has a clear interest is for rings of differential operators.
 It has the interpretation, for example, of adjoining a formal inverse D−1 for a differentiation operator D. This is done in many contexts in methods for differential equations.
 There is now a large mathematical theory about it, named microlocalization, connecting with numerous other branches.
 The micro- tag is to do with connections with Fourier theory, in particular.